How to secure your WhatsApp account with a fingerprint lock

 If you want an extra layer of protection for your WhatsApp chats, this can help.

-WhatsApp allows you to secure your account with a fingerprint lock.
+WhatsApp allows you to secure your account with a fingerprint lock setting.
 This way, your account can only be accessed by, you guessed it, your fingerprint.

 On WhatsApp, your data is safe and secure because the app doesn’t store your biometric data on the cloud or servers, making it difficult to hack.

-Setting up a fingerprint lock on WhatsApp is quick and easy.
+Setting up the fingerprint lock setting on WhatsApp is quick and easy.
 Here’s how to do it step-by-step.

-ⓘ Whether you’re on an Android or iOS device, the process is relatively similar.
+ℹ️ Whether you’re on an Android or iOS device, the app’s fingerprint lock process is relatively similar.

 Open the WhatsApp app on your mobile phone